adildhar/aws-lambda-api/README.md

 # aws-lambda-api
-Use API to get item values from DynamoDB using Lambda Function
+### This Lambda function is used to get item values from Dynamodb table which is integrated with Amazon API Gateway.
+By invoking API url the lambda functions gets the item value.

 1) Create a Lambda Function for item values from DynamoDB table.
 Use the below code.